Catel/Catel.Docs/src/vnext/catel-mvvm/view-models/advanced/controlling-instantiation-of-view-models.md

 Starting with Catel 3.1, it is possible to take control of the view model instantiation of a view dynamically at runtime.
 This feature can be used when the construction of a view model is more complex than injecting the datacontext as model, or when the view model instance in a custom repository should be re-used.

-Note that this feature is available on all controls an behaviors, not only for the *UserControl*

 ## How to control the view model instantiation using the IViewModelFactory

-The *IViewModelFactory* is the best way to customize the instantiation of view models in Catel.
+The `IViewModelFactory` is the best way to customize the instantiation of view models in Catel.
 This allows full control for all view models because the factory will be used to create all view models, except when any other methods described below are used.

-If customization of the view model instantiation is required, it is best the derive from the default *ViewModelFactory* class to be able to fall back to the default behavior in non-special cases.
+If customization of the view model instantiation is required, it is best the derive from the default `ViewModelFactory` class to be able to fall back to the default behavior in non-special cases.

 ```
 public class CustomViewModelFactory : ViewModelFactory